Bootstrapping periodic quantum systems: Discussion

 \section{Discussion}

 In summary, we developed a new bootstrap procedure for periodic quantum mechanical systems.
 A novel element in the bootstrap formulation is an enlarged set of operators $\{e^{inx}e^{iap}p^s\}$, which includes the translation operator $e^{iap}$.
 Their expectation values satisfy self-consistency constraints in the form of recursion relations in $n$ and differential equations in $a$.
-In some limits, they can be solved analytically by the large $n$ expansion and small $a$ expansion.
+In some limits, they can be solved analytically by the large $n$ expansion or small $a$ expansion.
 At some fixed $a$, we used the matching conditions at finite $n$ to determine the free parameters, which provide boundary conditions for the differential equations.
-Without resorting to explicit wavefunctions, we successfully extract the Bloch momentum $k$ from the $a$ dependence of $\braket{e^{inx}e^{iap}}$ and the reality conditions on $(E, k, \braket{p})$.
-This procedure also applies to the closely related problems for a quantum particle on a circle and a quantum mechanical analogue of the $\theta$ term.
+Without resorting to explicit wave functions, we successfully extract the Bloch momentum $k$ from the $a$ dependence of $\langle e^{inx}e^{iap} \rangle$ and the reality conditions on $(E, k, \langle{p}\rangle)$.
+This procedure also applies to the closely related problems for a quantum particle on a circle and a quantum mechanical analog of the $\theta$ term.
 We obtain the accurate dispersion relations and the $k$ dependence of other expectation values, resolving the problems raised in \cite{Tchoumakov:2021mnh,Berenstein:2021loy, Aikawa:2021eai}.
 Furthermore, we considered the noninteger power of the momentum operator, i.e., $(ip)^s$ with noninteger $s$, using the Weyl integral in fractional calculus.

-A natural extension is to consider quasi-periodic problems, i.e. incommensurate systems.
+A natural extension is to consider quasiperiodic problems, i.e., incommensurate systems.
 It is interesting to see if the bootstrap approach can capture Hofstadter's butterfly \cite{PhysRevB.14.2239}, the localization transition \cite{Abal,Harper:1955jqr}, and multifractality \cite{doi:10.1098/rspa.1984.0016}.
-Another curious question is how to understand the topological aspects of the band structure from the bootstrap perspective, such as the Berry connection and the Berry phase, which are usually extracted from wavefunctions.
+Another curious question is how to understand the geometric and topological aspects of the band structure from the bootstrap perspective, such as the Berry connection and the Berry phase, which are usually extracted from wave functions.
 The Su-Schrieffer-Heeger model \cite{Su:1979ua} may provide a simple playground for bootstrapping topological phases and their transitions.